QubitProducts/cherrytree/docs/api.md

 ### router.startRouting()

-After the router has been configured with a route map and route classes - start listening to URL changes and transition to the appropriate route based on the current URL.
+After the router has been configured with a route map and route handlers - start listening to URL changes and transition to the appropriate route based on the current URL.

 ### router.transitionTo(name, ...params)